dataqa/nlp-labelling/README.md

 To quit the application, simply do `Ctr-C` in the terminal.
 To resume the application, type `dataqa run`.
 Doing so will create a folder at `$HOME/.dataqa_data`.

+### Does this tool need an internet connection?

+Only the first time you run it, it will need to download a language model from the internet.
+This is the only time it will need an internet connection.
+There is ongoing work to remove this constraint, so it can be run locally without any internet.

 #### Uploading data